Tales of Vesperia: The First Strike: Critical reaction

 Critical reception to the film has generally been positive.
 Rebecca Silverman of Anime News Network gave the film a positive review.
 Despite criticizing the film's pace, she said that "It may still appeal primarily to fans of the game, but for those who enjoy a heroic fantasy tale, this is one worth checking out."
 Elliot Gay from Japanator praised the development of its cast and agreed with Frith in regards to the film's accessibility.
 He gave the film a "Great" 8 out of 10 calling it "A well executed film that defines its genre without resorting to cliches".
 John Rose from the Fandom Post praised both Yuri and Flynn's characters as "neither character is simply some cardboard cutout incapable of growth or prevented from having another aspect to their personality and it is in these moments where the characters are able to show off their differences and complexities that the two really shine."
 He also called the film "a fantastically animated feature that may also be one of the best adaptations of an RPG world that has been created in a different medium".
-Carly Frith from EGMNow gave it a 9 out of 10 praising its accessibility and the work from the English voice cast.
-He said "The story is good and absorbing with only a few times when it feels like it’s tripping up" criticizing some aspects that felt poorly translated from the video game.
+Carly Frith from EGMNow gave it a score of 9 out of 10, praising its accessibility and the work from the English voice cast.
+He said "The story is good and absorbing with only a few times when it feels like it's tripping up" criticizing some aspects that felt poorly translated from the video game.